temporalio/documentation/docs/typescript/activities.md

 ### Importing multiple Activities at once

-Activities are Promises and you may retrieve multiple Activities from the same `proxyActivities` call if you want them to share the same timeouts/retries/options:
+You may proxy multiple Activities from the same `proxyActivities` call if you want them to share the same timeouts/retries/options:

 ```ts
 export async function Workflow(name: string): Promise<string> {